Skip to main content

 • Settings: settings & metadata about the Script such as its path, summary, description, jsonschema of its inputs (inferred from its signature).

-When stored in a code repository, these 2 parts are stored separately at <path>.ts and <path>.script.yaml
+When stored in a code repository, these 2 parts are stored separately at <path>.py and <path>.script.yaml

 Windmill automatically manages dependencies for you.
 When you import libraries in your Python script, Windmill parses these imports upon saving the script and automatically generates a list of dependencies.
-It then spawns a dependency job to associate these PyPi packages with a lockfile, ensuring that the same version of the script is always executed with the same versions of its dependencies.
+It then spawns a dependency job to associate these PyPI packages with a lockfile, ensuring that the same version of the script is always executed with the same versions of its dependencies.

 This is a simple example of a script built in Python with Windmill: